-The mine site is surrounded by a security fence, and there is controlled access at a gate house manned by full time security personnel.
-At the drill site, samples are under the control of Fazenda site employees and employees of the drilling company.
-Samples are delivered daily by drilling company personnel to the sample processing facility at the mine site and turned over to Fazenda site personnel.
+The mine site is surrounded by a security fence, and there is controlled access at a gatehouse, staffed full time by security personnel.
+At the drill site, samples are under the control of Fazenda employees and employees of the drilling company.
+Drilling company personnel deliver samples daily to Fazenda personnel at the mine site sample processing facility.
+Only employees of Fazenda and of the drilling contractor are authorized to be at the drill sites and in the sample processing facility.
 Core is normally collected from the drill rig and taken directly to the core yard for sampling.
 Samples are then sent directly to the laboratory at the mine site, following industry standard sample security procedures.
 All analytical pulps and archival split core are stored within the secure mine compound.

-Samples are currently collected by a trained sampler under the supervision of a technician or a geologist, with all QA/QC samples inserted within a sequential numbered sequence and recorded.
+Samples are currently collected by a trained sampler under the supervision of a technician or a geologist, with all QA/QC samples inserted within a sequentially numbered sequence and recorded.